milanbargiel/kulturgenerator/designer-readme.md

 brew update
 ```

-* As a safe measure you should run `brew doctor` to make sure your system is ready to brew.
+* As a safety measure run `brew doctor` to make sure your system is ready to brew.
 Run the command below and follow any recommendations from brew doctor.

 ```bash
 brew doctor